ksmeeks0001/Pato/README.md

 * Only **Unix sockets** are currently supported (Linux, macOS, WSL).
 Windows native is not supported.
 * File paths passed to `load` and `export` can be relative or absolute.
 Relative paths are resolved relative to the client working directory.
 * Export directories will be automatically created if they do not exist.
-* Aggregation commands only work on numeric columns; attempting to aggregate a string column will produce an error.

 ---